PathwayCommons/guide/_workflows/pathway_enrichment_i/visualize.md

   <strong>Figure 2.
 Tour of the Enrichment Map app.</strong> (A) The Enrichment Map app is accessed in Cytoscape.
 (B) 'User Input' panel where user data files describing the enrichment analysis results and raw gene expression data are loaded.
 (C) 'Parameters' panel where the users can define the initial stringency for displaying nodes (false discovery rate for gene set enrichment) and edges (minimum amount of overlap).
 (D) 'Table Panel' tabulating gene set details and underlying expression data for any particular gene set.
 (E) The main panel displays the interactive similarity network.
 (F) 'Results Panel' where initial parameter settings can be fine-tuned.
 </div>

-It should be immediately apparent from Figure 2 the the Enrichment Map app provides several helpful features including
+It should be immediately apparent from Figure 2 that the Enrichment Map app provides several helpful features including

   1. Integration of raw data with gene sets in a single, interactive interface
   2. Clustered layout representing groups of similar gene sets